DeFidelity/django-template/README.md

 # inorg
-A functionality focused social networking site.
+A functionality focused social networking site, with concentration on how it works and why it works